Yorkshire's structural reforms approved at EGM

 The England and Wales Cricket Board told Yorkshire that changes to its governance must be approved to regain the right to host international games.

-The club's right to host England games was suspended over its handling of the Azeem Rafiq racism scandal last year.
+The club's right to stage England games was suspended over its handling of the Azeem Rafiq racism scandal last year.

 "We thank the members for their full and proper consideration," said Patel.